Your Definitive Guide To The FAFSA

 Easy Steps For FAFSA Application

-It does take a long time to complete the FAFSA if you aren’t clear on the rules!
+It takes a long time to complete the FAFSA if you aren’t clear about the rules!
 Here are the basic steps for your FAFSA application:

 1. Collect Your Information